-Applications are to be submitted through the appropriate Faculty Office or University Research Centre.
-For applications including investigators based in both Faculties and University Research Centres, the lead investigator must decide which unit to submit to in consultation with their co-investigators.
-All applications must be approved by the relevant Faculty Executive Dean or University Research Centre Director.
+Applications are to be submitted through the appropriate Faculty Office or University Research Institute by the lead investigator.
+All applications must be approved by the relevant Faculty Executive Dean or Research Institute Executive Director.

-Applications will then be ranked before being sent onto the Office of the Pro Vice Chancellor Research and Innovation for a final funding decision by the Selection Committee.
-The Selection Committee will comprise the DVC (Research & Engagement) and selected members of the University Research Committee.
+Applications will then be ranked before being sent onto the Office of the Pro Vice Chancellor (Research and Innovation) for a final funding decision by the Selection Committee.
+The Selection Committee will comprise the DVC (Research) and selected members of the University Research Committee.

 The following considerations will be included as part of the review process:

-- How are applications aligned to the Charles Sturt Research Narrative?
+- How are applications aligned to the Charles Sturt Research Strategy?

 - Are applications directly related to or stemming from projects that are externally funded, or likely to lead to new externally funded projects?

 - Does the application have support from a number of researchers and show potential to support multiple research projects?
 Multi-disciplinary applications are particularly encouraged.

 - Will a successful application enhance current collaborations or lead to new collaborative projects within Charles Sturt University?